Dev-Adnani/esx_merryweatherjob/README.md

 # Legal
 ### License
-esx_policejob - police script for ESX
+esx_merryweatherjob - merryweather script for ESX

-Copyright (C) 2015-2020 Jérémie N'gadi
+Copyright (C) 2015-2020 Dev Adnani

 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.